From the hero image you choose to the color of your opt-in button, your landing page design can make or break your campaign.

 Once you’ve established your landing page’s purpose and have outlined the overall message and copywriting that you’ll include, it’s time to consider how you’ll structure your content and design a cohesive, compelling experience.

 Landing page design is equal parts art and science.
 Landing pages are designed to connect with an audience and create a seamless, frictionless path to conversion.
 Whether you’re offering a free ebook or a $5,000 coaching package, the structure of your page and the multimedia you include has a massive impact.

 A well-dressed, well-polished page has the power to persuade an audience, professionally position your brand, build credibility, and convert.
 On the other hand, if your design is an afterthought, your visitors will very likely sense that something is off, and click away.

 A lot of marketers ask, “But how long does it take you to design a landing page?
 Am I focusing too much or too little here?”
-Design shouldn’t take long.
-It should flow with your brand.
+Design shouldn’t take long (especially if you start from a template).

 So what do you need to focus on when crafting your landing page design to make sure it pulls people in?

 Here are the top landing page design tips to keep in your back pocket: